Study in New Zealand

 You can apply for a visa to work in New Zealand for up to 3 years after you finish your study if you have an acceptable qualification.
 A Post-study work visa lasts for 1, 2 or 3 years depending on the level of your qualification and where you studied

 In recent few years it has become quite difficult to get a PR in New Zealand due to the increasing population of immigrants.
 For a student who has completed his studies from New Zealand, the first step towards granting of a PR is the 2-year post-study visa.
 Mark our words, its the first step and not a sure shot way to get the PR.
-This visa would allow you to hunt for a job and work in the country for 2 years initially.
+This visa would allow you to initially hunt for a job and work in the country for 2 years.

 Scroll to Top